rdrr1990/kerasformula/mohanty_kerasformula.md

 ================
 Pete Mohanty

 This document introduces `kms`, the main function of `library(kerasformula)`.
-Newly on `CRAN`, `kerasformula` offers a high-level interface for `keras`.
-Many classic machine learning tutorials assume that data come in a relatively homogenous form (e.g., pixels for digit recognition or counts or ranks words) which can make coding somewhat cumbersome when data come in a heterogenous data frame. `kms` takes advantage of the flexibility of R formulas to smooth this process.
+Newly on `CRAN`, `kerasformula` offers a high-level interface for `library(keras)`.
+Many classic machine learning tutorials assume that data come in a relatively homogenous form (e.g., pixels for digit recognition or word counts or ranks) which can make coding somewhat cumbersome when data come in a heterogenous data frame. `kms` takes advantage of the flexibility of R formulas to smooth this process.

-`kms` builds dense neural nets and, after fitting them, returns a single object with predictions, measures of fit, and details about the function call. `kms` accepts a number of parameters including the loss and activation functions found in `library(keras)`. `kms` also accepts compiled `keras_model_sequential` objects allowing for even further customization.
-This little demo shows how `kms` can aid is model building and hyperparameter selection (e.g., batch size) starting with raw data from `rtweet` by @kearneymw.
+`kms` builds dense neural nets and, after fitting them, returns a single object with predictions, measures of fit, and details about the function call. `kms` accepts a number of parameters including the loss and activation functions found in `keras`. `kms` also accepts compiled `keras_model_sequential` objects allowing for even further customization.
+This little demo shows how `kms` can aid is model building and hyperparameter selection (e.g., batch size) starting with raw data gathered using `library(rtweet)`.

 To get going, make sure that `keras` and `retweet` configured.